Engagement Excellence Scheme (EES)

 Engaged Research Team

-The Engaged Research Microsoft Team is a place to bring together everyone who is involved in or interested in engagement with research (replacing and building upon what was previously known as pepnet).
+The Engaged Research Microsoft Team is a place to bring together everyone who is involved in or interested in engagement with research.

 - to be the go-to place for all things related to Engagement with Research